All offers are exclusive to online bookings. All offers are subject to availability and may be changed or withdrawn at anytime.

 You may wish to purchase flights, hotel, car rental, transfer services or other services on our website.
 Each component will be provided by different third party providers of the products you have selected.
 Your contract will be with the individual suppliers and not with us.
 Since you create your own travel arrangements by adding each component separately to create your own bespoke booking, this is not a package and therefore you are not protected under the Package Travel Regulations (see section C below); and unless you book a Flight-Plus, your booking may not benefit from ATOL protection either.
 Until a component has been confirmed by the individual supplier, no contract has been formed.

 We will inform you of any changes or cancellations as soon as reasonably possible.
 If the supplier offers alternative arrangements or a refund, you will need to let us know your choice within the time frame we stipulate.
 If you fail to do so the supplier is entitled to assume you wish to receive a full refund.
 We accept no liability for any changes or cancellations made to your arrangements by the supplier under your contract with them.
+Refunds inevitably take some time to process and you should allow 8–12 weeks for the payment to be received back and refunded to the original credit card.

 If you have paid a deposit, you must pay the full balance by the balance due date notified to you.
 If full payment is not received by the balance due date, we will notify the supplier who may cancel your booking and charge the cancellation fees set out in their booking conditions.
 Except where otherwise advised or stated in the booking conditions of the supplier concerned, all monies you pay to us for arrangements will be held on behalf of the supplier(s) concerned.